-Quotation Article Title Target Population PB Focus Main Outcome Approach Andhika et al. Regional Budgeting Participation Innovations Social media Participatory budgeting framework Participatory budgeting models through social media, Conceptual article Through Social Media Platform Models Iraniework the community is more democratic to participate in planning, decision-making, and budget oversight.
-Amin Bottom-Up Budgeting Approach in Local Government Budgeting (Study on Participatory Budgeting in Poor Fishermen's Communities in the Prigi Coastal Area, Trenggalek Regency) Local community Participatory forums in the form of Musrenbang Direct participation of fishing communities in Musrenbang forums is limited to the Village Musrenbang, which is more representative.
+Quotation Article Title Target Population PB Focus Main Outcome Approach Andhika et al. Regional Budgeting Participation Innovations Through Social Media Platform Models Social media Participatory budgeting framework Participatory budgeting models through social media, the community is more democratic to participate in planning, decision-making, and budget oversight.
+Conceptual article Amin Bottom-Up Budgeting Approach in Local Government Budgeting (Study on Participatory Budgeting in Poor Fishermen's Communities in the Prigi Coastal Area, Trenggalek Regency) Local community Participatory forums in the form of Musrenbang Direct participation of fishing communities in Musrenbang forums is limited to the Village Musrenbang, which is more representative.
 In terms of quality, it is also less intensive because it is caused by several factors, namely low education levels, citizen apathy, and inappropriate implementation time.
-Qualitative descriptive Andri Community Participation Model in Active Alert Village Program in Salor Indah Village, Kurik District, Merauke Regency Local community Community Participation Model In the CLEAR model, there are sources of information and knowledge obtained through posters and instructions for active standby village services.
-Qualitative descriptive
+Qualitative descriptive Andri Community Participation Model in Active Alert Village Program in Salor Indah Village, Kurik District, Local community Community Participation Model In the CLEAR model, there are sources of information and knowledge obtained through posters and instructions for Qualitative descriptive